Brazil Consultation

 The next steps include forging partnerships with existing initiatives to identify synergies leading up to COP 30.
 Mapping the broader ecosystem of gender initiatives in climate will support strategic collective actions.

-Nepal
+Nepal Consultation

 While women contribute significantly to climate action, many operate in isolation, reducing their overall influence.
 The consultation provided a platform for local stakeholders to discuss how to enhance gender-responsive climate initiatives and bring marginalized voices to the forefront.

-Kenya
+Kenya Consultation

-India
+India Consultation

 The SHE Changes Climate India consultation, held virtually with 24 diverse participants, aimed to chart the future of the movement in India, emphasizing policy gaps, capacity building, and amplifying marginalized voices.
 Discussions underscored the need for more inclusive policies, robust gender-disaggregated data, and targeted support for marginalized communities.

 The consultation served as a platform to understand the gaps in existing climate policies, to identify opportunities for strengthening the role of women in climate leadership, and to co-create a strategic plan that aligns with the SCC’s mission in India.
-The insights gathered from the consultation will inform both the SCC India action plan and contribute to shaping the SCC global strategy, ensuring it is contextually relevant and responsive to local needs.
+The insights gathered from the consultation will inform both the India action plan and contribute to shaping the global strategy, ensuring it is contextually relevant and responsive to local needs.

-Zimbabwe
+Zimbabwe Consultation

 The Zimbabwe consultation focused on evaluating the effectiveness of policies addressing the intersection of climate change and gender equity, highlighting gaps and assessing how current measures tackle these interconnected challenges.